 12.9 The Company will deliver the Goods ordered by the Customer to the address the Customer gives the Company for delivery when the Customer places its Order.
 It is the Customer’s responsibility to ensure that the delivery address is accurate and complete; the Customer must also ensure that there will be somebody to sign for and take delivery of the Goods upon delivery.

 12.10 All deliveries will be made by a reputable courier company.
-Once the goods have been collected from the Company, the Company cannot be held liable for any delay caused to the delivery of the Goods by the Courier Company or third parties.
-However the Company will make all reasonable effort to chase deliveries and keep customer informed of ETA’s
+Once the Goods have been collected from the Company, the Company cannot be held liable for any delay caused to the delivery of the Goods by the courier company or by third parties.
+However, the Company will make all reasonable efforts to monitor deliveries and keep the Customer informed of estimated delivery times.

 12.12 The Customer may be required to pay extra for delivery to certain destinations and it might not be possible for the Company to deliver to some locations.
 If the Company is unable to deliver to the Customer’s location the Company will notify the Customer of this by email and invite the Customer to choose a different delivery location; if the Customer is unable or unwilling to do this, the Company reserves the right to cancel the Customer’s Order and refund the Customer’s payment.

 12.13 If the Customer’s Order is returned to the Company because the courier could not complete delivery to the Customer for any reason, the Customer will be responsible for the additional delivery charges if the Goods are re-delivered.
 The Company will contact the Customer upon the return of the Goods to the Company by the courier and the Company can either arrange re-delivery of the Goods, or the Customer will have the option of cancelling the Customer’s Order and the Company will refund the Customer’s payment, less delivery charges.

 12.14 For small Orders, the Company will be entitled to make an additional charge.